-For a complete list of museum experiences see my resume: Mendelsohn Museum Resume Oct.
-2019
+For a complete list of museum experiences see my resume: Mendelsohn Resume March 2021

 My first collections management experience was as an intern at the Smithsonian’s National Museum of the American Indian.
 There I learned a wide range of skills including art handling, use of conservation materials as well as about repatriation processes and culturally sensitive collections practices.
 More recently I applied this experience in my role as graduate assistant for the Institute for Mesoamerican Studies at the University at Albany.
 There I developed and implemented a collections management strategy to better preserve our textile collection.